floppes/RTD266xFlash/README.md

 There is a special feature for a 3.5" HDMI display manufactured by
 KeDei: you can replace the boot logo with a custom logo.
 The custom logo needs to be 204x72 pixels and may only contain black and white pixels.

-## Attention! ##

-Before connecting the display to the Arduino, disconnect the panel from the display PCB.
-Otherwise it may be damaged!

 ## Usage ##